+SPORTS

 Percy and Hospur picked two good winners each from last weekend's race meetings.

 Percy's nap choice for Saturday, Moonlight Escapade was first past the winning post at Wetherby at a price of 11-4.
 His other winner was Simian which ran at Sandown the previous day.

-Hotspur put some money into punters pockets by choosing Money Market which came home first at Sandown on Saturday at 15-8.
+Hotspur put some money Hotspur put some money into punters pockets by choosing Money Market which came home first at Sandown on Saturday at 15-8.
 On the same day Skymas, his other winning selection, came home at 9-2 at Ayr.

+Selections this week are:-

+HOTSPUR

-Selections this week are:- HOTSPUR Friday, 1.30 Newbury WELL OILED Friday 2.00 Newbury COXSWAIN Saturday, 1.30 Newbury MIGHTIER YET Saturday, 2.00 Newbury PENDIL Saturday, 2.40 Newbury LOT Sautrday, 1.30 Wolverhampon COXMOOR MAIN Saturday, 2.00 Wolverhampton MATCH BOARD PERCY Friday, 1.30 Newbury WELL OILED Friday, 3.30 Newbury KÉEP TIME Friday, 4.00 Newbury MASTER BIVOUAC (nap) Saturday, 2.00 Wolverhampton MATCH BOARD (nap) Saturday, 2.15 Catterick CANHARIS Saturday, 2.45 Catterick EASBY ABBEY Sautrday, 3.40 Newbury MENAPHON What do you know?
+Friday, 1.30 Newbury WELL OILED Friday 2.00 Newbury COXSWAIN Saturday, 1.30 Newbury MIGHTIER YET Saturday, 2.00 Newbury PENDIL Saturday, 2.40 Newbury LOT Sautrday, 1.30 Wolverhampon COXMOOR MAIN Saturday, 2.00 Wolverhampton MATCH BOARD

-Yorkshire Television want a student to take part in a general knowledge quiz programme, "Winner take all" being recorded in March.
-Potential participants should contact the University Union Executive office or Yorkshire Television, who will be holding trial tests over the next few weeks.
-LABOUR CLUB A.G.M.
-Monday, Jan.
-11th Committee Room B HIGH-CLASS TAILORING for Ladies and Gentlemen Tel26573 DANTE \$3 RAGLAN ROAD, WOODHOUSE LANE, LEEDS 2 (2 doors from Packhorse Hotel) 500 Cloths to choose from in worsteds, mohairs, tweeds, etc. Individually Tailored in Modern or Conservative Styles Own Materials Made Up Alterations to all types of Garments Big rise in fee demand The Poly is to demand to £26.
-If accepted it would ped increasing and because become the largest fee of any of inflation.
-In addition the Union fee increase of over 66 per cent in order to maintain its activities at their present level.
-The Union is to present a report to the finance subcommittee of the Polytechnic Governors on February 18th asking for the fee for fulltime students to be increased from its present rate of £15 students union in the country Union House Committee Chairman Ashley Hart, who has prepared the report, said: 'If we don't get the increase demanded the Union will have to cut back on all its expenditure and seriously think of sacking staff and increasing bar prices."
-The massive increase is needed because the student intake at the college has stop- BOOKS GALDRE at knock-down prices!
-ANOTHER GIGANTIC BOOK SALE FROM 9th to 23rd FEBRUARY This advert is worth 15p on every £1 of discount books.
+PERCY

+Friday, 1.30 Newbury

+WELL OILED

+Friday, 3.30 Newbury

+KEEP TIME

+Friday, 4.00 Newbury

+MASTER BIYOUAC (nap)

+Saturday, 2.00 Wolverhampton

+MATCH BOARD (nap)

+Saturday, 2.15 Catterick

+CANHARIS

+Saturday, 2.45 Catterick Saturday, 2.45 Catterick EASBY ABBEY Sautrday, 3.40 Newbury MENAPHON

+to £26.
+If accepted it would become the largest fee of any students' union in the country.

+Union House Committee Chairman Ashley Hart, who has prepared the report, said: 'If we don't get the increase demanded the Union will have to cut back on all its expenditure and seriously think of sacking staff and increasing bar prices.''

+The massive increase is needed because the student intake at the college has stop-BOOKS GALORE at knock-down prices!

+ANOTHER GIGANTIC BOOK SALE

+9th to 23rd FEBRUARY

+This advert is worth 15p on every £1 of discount books.
 Many books to clear at less than 1⁄2 price.
-NEW CLEARANCE LINES IN STOCK.
-Thousands of specialised and general books including: 50,000 Paperbacks at reduced prices, 4 for 75p.
-6 for £1.
-10 for £1.50.
-Hardbacks, Classics, Modern Fiction.
+NEWS.
+EARKANCE LINES IN STOCK.
+Thousands of specialised and general books including specialised and general books including 50,000 Paperbacks at reduced prices, 4 for 75p.
+6 for £1.0 I hardbacks.
+Classics, Modern Fiction.
 Fine Arts.
 Music.
-Education, Sociology, Politics, History, Philosophy, Science and Technology, Hobbies, Radio, Hi-Fi, Cars.
-The Cinema, Cookery, Facsimile Reprint THE DISCOUNT BOOK CENTRE 138 CARDIGAN ROAD Headingley :: Leeds 6 Buses 7, 45, 49, 56, 74, 76 Open 9 am - 8.30 pm Mon. to Sat.
+Education, Sociology, Policies, History, Philosophy.
+Science and Technology.
+Hobbies, Radio, Hi-Fi.
+Cars.
+The Ginema, Cookery.
+Facilimile Reprirer

+THE DISCOUNT BOOK CENTRE 138 CARDIGAN ROAD Headingley :: Leeds 6

+Buses 7, 45, 49, 56, 74, 76

+Open 9 am - 8.30 pm Mon. to Sat.

 Electric Lighting when permitted.

+TEL:: 787031

-TEL.: 787031 Don't forget this advert entitles you to 15p discount in the £1 on discount books on production of your Union Card.
+Don't forget this advert entitles you to 15p discount in the £1 on discount books on production of your Union Card.

+What do you know?